status-im/nimbus-eth2/docs/the_nimbus_book/src/health.md

 ## Keep track of your attestation effectiveness

 Attestation effectiveness is a metric that directly affects your validator rewards.
-In simple terms, an attestation is more valuable the sooner it is put into a block and included in the chain.

-This interval is called the *inclusion distance* of an attestation.
+The interval between a validator performing its duty and an attestation is called the *inclusion distance* of an attestation.
 As long as your validator is within the allowed inclusion distance, you will get the full reward.

 You can verify your validator's effectiveness on the [beaconcha.in](https://beaconcha.in/) website.